 Keeping Your Laptop and Data Safe

-Your laptop is more than likely one of the most important devices you own, which is why you must take proactive measures to protect it while traveling.
+Your laptop is likely one of your most essential devices, so you must take proactive measures to protect it while traveling.
 Imagine taking your laptop out of your baggage to discover that the screen has been cracked, or even worse – it won’t turn on.
 As sturdy as they may look, laptops are delicate machines that can be damaged quite easily.

-Like most expensive items in this world, as soon as you remove them from the packaging, it’s up to you to keep them in the best condition possible.
-Unfortunately, it can be pretty difficult to keep that level of care up, especially if you’re moving around a lot.
+Like most expensive items in this world, it’s up to you to keep them in the best condition as soon as you remove them from the packaging.
+Unfortunately, keeping that level of care up can be difficult, especially if you’re moving around a lot.

 Ways Your Laptop Can Be Damaged While Traveling:

-Here are eight common ways you can quickly damage a laptop while traveling:
+Here are seven common ways you can quickly damage a laptop while traveling:

 Cracked screens: Your screen is one of the most fragile parts of your laptop, meaning any hard objects stuck inside can cause the screen to crack